-As of January 2018, 56 cities across the country have committed to transitioning to 100% clean energy by 2050.
-Transitioning to clean energy will avert the worst impacts of climate change while creating good jobs and boosting the economy.
+Cities and states across the country are committing to transitioning to 100% clean energy by 2050.
+This move to clean energy will avert the worst impacts of climate change while creating good jobs and boosting the economy.

 When President Trump pulled the United States out of the Paris Climate Accords, states like Connecticut were left to pick up the slack on our own.
 In January 2018, the Governor's Council on Climate Change—charged with finding ways to meet the mandates of the 2008 Global Warming Solutions Act (GWSA)—unanimously voted to recommend a new carbon emissions target for Connecticut of 45% below 2001 levels by the year 2030.